 Swedish troops under Charles X Gustav invade Denmark on January 30, 1658 during the Dano-Swedish War, forcing Denmark into the harsh Treaty of Roskilde by February 1658.
 The war resumed later that year with a failed siege of Copenhagen in February 1659.

-the Treaty of Andrusovo ( or the Truce of Andrusovo) is signed on January 30, 1667 ending the thirteen year between Russia and the Polish-Lithuanian Commonwealth.
+The Treaty of Andrusovo (or the Truce of Andrusovo) is signed on January 30, 1667, ending the thirteen year between Russia and the Polish-Lithuanian Commonwealth.
 It marked a shift in power towards Russia, laying groundwork for its rise and eventually being solidified by the Eternal Peace Treaty of 1686.

 c.
 1770, January 30

-It is generally believed that 1770 was the year that rhubarb was introduced into the United States. and that first shipment of rhubarb was sent by Benjamin Franklin, who at the time was living in London and shipped a crate of rhubarb to Philadelphia to his friend, John Bartram, the preeminent botanist of his time.
+Franklin was at the time living in London and shipped a crate of rhubarb to Philadelphia to his friend, John Bartram, the preeminent botanist of his time.
 It was not for another 60 years that the root gained popularity in the US..

-The U.S. dollar is significantly devalued on January 30 and 31,1934 when the Gold Reserve Act of 1934, is signed by President Franklin D. Roosevelt and officially sets the price of gold at $35 per ounce, reducing the dollar's gold content by about 41% from its previous value; effectively devaluing the currency. and making U.S. goods cheaper for other countries and stimulating the U.S. economy. to combat the Great Depression.
+The U.S. dollar is significantly devalued on January 30 and 31,1934 when the Gold Reserve Act of 1934, is signed by President Franklin D. Roosevelt and officially sets the price of gold at $35 per ounce, reducing the dollar's gold content by about 41% from its previous value.

+The Act effectively devalued the currency making U.S. goods cheaper for other countries and stimulating the U.S. economy helping to combat the Great Depression.
 This followed earlier steps like Executive Order 6102, from April 5, 1933 forcing Americans to surrender most of their privately held gold (coins, bullion and certificates) to the Federal Reserve, allowing them to keep only about 5 ounces, in exchange for $20.67 per ounce; moving the U.S. off the gold standard.
 Executive Order 6102 was repealed by President Gerald Ford in 1974, restoring the right of U.S. citizens to own gold.

-The German MV Wilhelm Gustloff military transport ship is sunk by the Soviet submarine S-13 in the Baltic Sea while on a mission to evacuate civilians and military personnel from East Prussia and other German occupied areas as the Red army advanced, It was estimated that between 6,000-9,000 people died, making it the largest loss of life in a single ship sinking in history.
+The German MV Wilhelm Gustloff military transport ship is sunk by the Soviet submarine S-13 in the Baltic Sea on January 30, 1945, while on a mission to evacuate civilians and military personnel from East Prussia and other German occupied areas as the Red army advanced, It was estimated that between 6,000-9,000 people died, making it the largest loss of life in a single ship sinking in history.
 More

-Mahatma Gandhi, is assassinated at age 78 following a prayer vigil in New Delhi.
-His killer was Nathuram Vinayak Godse, a Hindu fanatic Hindu nationalist fanatic and a member of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindu paramilitary organization, who believed Gandhi had been too conciliatory to the Indian subcontinent's large Muslim minority.
+His killer was Nathuram Vinayak Godse, a Hindu nationalist fanatic and a member of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindu paramilitary organization, who believed Gandhi had been too conciliatory to the Indian subcontinent's large Muslim minority.

-British Paratroopers open fire on Roman Catholic civil rights supporters in Derry, Northern Ireland, killing 13 in what becomes known as Bloody Sunday.
 The demonstration began as a peaceful, but illegal, demonstration by some 10,000 people organized by the Northern Ireland Civil Rights Association in opposition to the British government’s policy of interning suspected members of the IRA without trial.
 The incident remained a source of controversy for decades, with competing accounts of the events.
 In 2010 the Saville Report, the final pronouncement of a government inquiry initiated by British Prime Minister Tony Blair in 1998, concluded that none of the victims had posed any threat to the soldiers and that their shooting was without justification.